-Ralf Speth, CEO of Jaguar once said the sentence above.
-Unfortunately, one of the most common mistakes that business owners make when it comes to investing in design is looking for the cheapest solution, not realising that logo design creation is an intricate and lengthy process—it requires a mix of science, logic and magic.
+Ralf Speth, CEO of Jaguar, once said the sentence above.
+Unfortunately, one of the most common mistakes that business owners make when it comes to investing in design is looking for the cheapest solution, not realising that logo design creation is an intricate and fascinating process that requires a mix of science, logic and magic.

 ABOUT THE AUTHORS